olcf/olcf-user-docs/data/index.rst

 User Archive Accounting
 -----------------------

 Each file and directory on HPSS is associated with an HPSS storage allocation.
 Storage allocations are normally associated with one of the user's projects; however, legacy usage (from files stored to User Archive areas prior to January 14, 2020) may instead be associated with the user or a 'legacy' project.
-To check storage allocation usage, use the comand ``showusage -s hpss`` from an OLCF resource such as Summit or Andes.
+To check storage allocation usage, use the comand ``showusage -s hpss`` from an OLCF resource such as Frontier or Andes.

 For information on usage and best practices for HPSS, please see the :ref:`data-hpss` section.